Registrar's Office - Saint Mary's University of Minnesota Skip to Main Content

 Course Catalogs

-Students are bound by the graduation requirements of their respective Catalog in place when they enter Saint Mary's.
+A comprehensive resource detailing academic programs, courses, degree requirements, policies, and more to support students in planning their educational journey.
+Students are bound by the graduation requirements of their respective catalog in place when they enter Saint Mary’s.

 • The university reserves the right to revise, supplement, and otherwise amend the policies and procedures contained in these catalogs.
 The university further reserves the right to cancel programs and courses or change the schedule of courses, for any reason.
 The university also reserves the right to change the curriculum and may make such changes without notice to students.
 These catalogs should not be read as a guarantee of the classes or courses set out herein.